CITY OF LOS ANGELES MUNICIPAL ELECTIONS

 First day to apply for and vote a Vote-By-Mail Ballot for the General Municipal Election.

-Last day to apply for a Vote-By-Mail Ballot for the General Municipal Election.
+Last day to register to vote to receive a Vote-By-Mail Ballot for the General Municipal Election.

 NOVEMBER 3, 2026, TUESDAY